pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 end
 ```

-Last, make a view to render the component:

 This is everything that is required to setup the environment React for the Rails applicaiton.
 Next, we are going to render the data from the server.